-Swiss stocks fell for a third day as Credit Suisse Group AG downgraded Nestle SA and the bailout of Ireland failed to reassure investors that the region will contain its sovereign-debt crisis.
+Swiss stocks fell for a third day as Credit Suisse Group AG (CSGN) downgraded Nestle SA (NESN) and the bailout of Ireland failed to reassure investors that the region will contain its sovereign-debt crisis.

 Nestle dropped as Credit Suisse cut its rating on the world’s largest food company to “neutral” from “outperform.”
-UBS AG and Credit Suisse declined 1.3 percent and 0.7 percent, respectively, following banking shares lower in Europe.
-Transocean Ltd. rose before the Swiss-listed shares of the offshore drilling contractor are added to the MSCI Switzerland Index after the closing of the market today.
+UBS AG (UBSN) and Credit Suisse declined 2 percent and 2.6 percent, respectively, following banking shares lower in Europe.

 “The market could drop further,” Enrico Racioppi, a London-based banking analyst at Hammer Partners, wrote in a note today.
 Losses on bonds from Portugal, Ireland and Greece and further deterioration of Spain and Italy “are not priced” in, he wrote.